Instability of nondiscrete free subgroups in Lie groups: Introduction and the plan of the paper

-In 1.4 we present a brief historical overview and some open problems.
+A brief historical overview is presented in Subsections 1.2 and 3.2.

-In 1.6 we give a proof of a simplified analogue (Proposition \ref{paff}) of Theorem 1.1 for the simplest solvable noncommutative Lie group $Aff_+(\rr)$, which is the group of orientation-preserving affine transformations of the real line.
-(The author is sure that Proposition \ref{paff} is well known to the specialists.)
-The proof gives a simple illustration of the basic ideas used in the proof of Theorem \ref{thth}.
+In Subsection 2.9 we give a proof of a version of Theorem \ref{thth} for the simplest solvable noncommutative Lie group $Aff_+(\rr)$ (Proposition \ref{paff}).
+The author is sure that Proposition \ref{paff} is well known to the specialists.
+The proof gives an illustration of the basic ideas used in the proof of Theorem \ref{thth}.
+The analytic argument from the proof of Proposition \ref{paff} is stated in a generalized form (Proposition \ref{pann}).
+It will be used in the proof of Theorem \ref{tconj}.

-The basic definitions concerning Lie groups (adjoint representation, (semi) simple groups, etc.), which will be used through the paper (mostly in proofs), are recalled in 1.8 and 1.9.
+The background on roots of semisimple Lie algebras is recalled in Subsection 2.5.
+The background on proximal elements is recalled in Subsection 2.6.

 \nn{\mathbb N}